akolotov/wro-2024-fe-rules/20-appendix-z-one-lap.md

 **Starting Position of the Vehicle**

-The vehicle is positioned in a straightforward section, facing **counterclockwise** around the inner square platform.
+The vehicle is positioned in a straightforward section, facing counterclockwise around the inner square platform.
+The intersections directly in front of the vehicle's starting zone are clear of obstacles.
+There are no obstacles behind the vehicle in the starting section.

-- **In front of the vehicle**, there are no immediate obstacles, but as the vehicle moves forward, it will soon make its first **left turn** into a new straightforward section.
-- **Directly behind the vehicle**, there is no obstacle.
-- The first pillar the vehicle will encounter is a **green pillar** after it makes the first left turn.

 **Robot’s Movement in One Successful Lap**